kifd/spampot/readme.txt

 = 0.33 =
 * If the honeypot field is unable to be inserted, then the form will continue working and notify the admin by email of this failure.

+= 0.34 =
+* Changed the regex that matches the "normal" username field to be slightly more robust.